Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 Once you’re signed into an account, if you create a property, the property will be located in that account.
 So, make sure you’re signed into the account you want your site or app to be under.

-And if you don’t have a Google Analytics account, then go ahead and create a new one.
-Google Analytics is tied into your Google account, so make sure you’re signed into the account you want to have Analytics under.
+If you don’t have a Google Analytics account, then go ahead and create a new one.

 Step 2: Select a Property and Go to Admin Section